pipecraft2/user_guide/doc/example_analyses_DADA2_COI.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 If the aim is not to do the haplotype-level analyses, then **ASVs can be clustered into OTUs** (PipeCraft uses vsearch for this).
-The ASVs approach may not accurately reflect species composition in the community of as
+The ASVs approach may not accurately reflect species composition in the community, as
 COI gene has highly variable levels of intraspecific polymorphism.
 Thus,
 one species may be represented by many ASVs, whereas other species may be represented by very few ASVs.

 Here, we are **clustering ASVs to OTUs** (using vsearch) via **QuickTools** panel (on the right ribbon).